kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 }
 ```

-If that appears not being enough, we will similarly extend the `PodSubGroup` API in a follow up.
+If that appears not being enough, we will similarly extend the `CompositePodGroup` API in a follow up.
-In such case, the priority of a pod would be the priority of a smallest unit in the `PodGroup`
+In such case, we expect that for any pod, the priority of a pod from the perspective of being a preemption victim
-object (PodGroup, PodSubGroup, ...) corresponding to this pod.
+would be the priority of a smallest unit encompassing it in the `CompositePodGroup` tree.

 ### Preemption algorithm